Finkelstein first deployed an E-Rate-funded CACHEBOX in 2016 as part of a broader network overhaul.

-Providing sufficient Internet capacity for their 1:1 e-Learning was high priority for Black River Falls.
+Providing sufficient Internet capacity for their 1:1 e-learning was high priority for Black River Falls.

-Southwest Barry Community School District R5 is an 800-student district in rural south west MO that pays $3000 per month for an 80Mbps internet connection.
+Southwest Barry Community School District R5 is an 800-student district in rural south west MO that pays $3,000 per month for an 80Mbps internet connection.

-The district deployed caching in 2015 and now benefits from the equivalent of 275Mbps at a far better price per Mbps.Full details
+The district deployed caching in 2015 and benefited from the equivalent of 275Mbps at less than half the price per Mbps.The Solution